BigQuery Lens

 Capacity pricing model recommendations

-If you have Flat-Rate Legacy usage, you will see the following recommendation when applicable:
+If you use BigQuery editions with 1-yr or 3-yr slot commitments, or if you have Flat-Rate Legacy usage, you will see the following recommendation when applicable:

 Hour